Blueberry Banana Bread

 How to choose the best bananas for banana bread

+Do not buy bananas that are leaking fluid, moldy, or anything that smells funny.
+Look for bananas that are deep yellow with brown spots.
+They should smell sweet and also very fragrant.
 If you do not plan to use them right away, get yellow bananas.
-You want them to be plump and full of intact peels with no black or brown spots.
-Do not buy any that have soft spots or splits in them.
+You want them to be plump and full, with intact peels and no black or brown spots.
+Do not buy any that have soft spots or splits.
 If the stems are split or dirty, don’t get them.
 Also, if the banana is bright yellow but the stem is still green, it may have been artificially ripened.

 Recipe variations: